After you get hired, it’s now time to face the equity research interviews.

 Sensitivity analysis is presented using a sensitivity analysis table through DATA tables in Excel.

 Trailing PE Ratio is computed using the financial figures of the past period (usually a year).
-On the other hand, a forward PE is a ratio computed using projected figures (usually one year ahead).
+On the other hand, a forward PE is a ratio calculated using projected data (usually one year ahead).

 Beta is the measure of a stock price’s sensitivity to changes in the stock market.
 This is derived using historical figures using regression analysis.

 A beta of 1 means that it moves equally proportionated to the movement of the stock market.
-A beta lower than 1 means that it is less volatile, or less move than the stock market movement.
-A beta higher than 1 means that its price is more volatile than the market.
+A beta lower than one means that it is less volatile, or less movement than the stock market movement.
+A beta is higher than 1 means that its price is more volatile than the market.

 The only difference between the two is that EBITDA is after depreciation and amortization, unlike EBIT.
-If the depreciation and amortization is very significant, decision-makers most likely consider using EBITDA.
+If the depreciation and amortization are very significant, decision-makers most likely consider using EBITDA.

 a.
 It is too simple.
 Aside from current price and net income, it doesn’t take into account other factors that could affect the fair value of the company.